 Q: I built a corporate trustee company.
 And now I am building the Family Trust.
 I did a company name search on your website.
 Where is the Family Trust name search?
 I want to see if someone is using the same Family Trust name.

 A: There is no register of Family Trust names.
 Your Family Trust’s name can be identical to someone else.
 It is only the ABN that is different.
-For example, do a search at ABN Lookup of “Smith Family Trust”.
+For example, search ABN Lookup of “Smith Family Trust”.
 There are a lot.
 All have the same Family Trust name.
 (Also many Family Trusts do not need an ABN.
 And therefore do not appear in these government records.)

 Discretionary Trusts often hold appreciating assets such as shares or land.
 CGT relief flows through to the beneficiary.
 Capital gains are taxed at concessional rates.
 In contrast, when you dispose of an asset out of your company the CGT concessions are lost.
 You can’t get them out of a company.